njh/node-heatmiser-modbus/README.md

-  turn-on                       Turn on the thermostat turn-off                      Turn off the thermostat set-temperature <temp>        Set the target room temperature set-hold <temp> <hours:mins>  set a different temperature for a desired duration set-units <units>             Set the temperature units used by the thermostat set-time                      Sync the system clock to the thermostat set-keylock <pin>             Set a PIN to lock the keypad with
+  turn-on                       Turn on the thermostat turn-off                      Turn off the thermostat set-temperature <temp>        Set the target room temperature set-floor-limit <temp>        Set the temperature limit for the floor sensor set-hold <temp> <hours:mins>  Set a different temperature for a desired duration set-units <units>             Set the temperature units used by the thermostat set-time                      Sync the system clock to the thermostat set-keylock <pin>             Set a PIN to lock the keypad with